Greenwood

 Carriage Saved

-is filled with treasures and photographs from the home of Greenwood Leflore,
+Room is filled with treasures and photographs from the home of

-the last chief of the Choctaw nation east of the Mississippi, a planter and a Mississippi
+Greenwood Leflore, the last chief of the Choctaw nation east of the Mississippi, a planter

-flooding were lessened by virtue of being in the hills, above the swampy delta.
+malaria and flooding were lessened by virtue of being in the hills, above the

-The home contained only the finest furnishings, many brought from France, give us
+swampy delta.
+The home contained only the finest furnishings, many brought from

-a glimpse of the splendor in which he lived.
-One example is a drawing room set
+give us a glimpse of the splendor in which he lived.
+One example is a drawing

-of thirty pieces of solid mahogany, finished in genuine gold and upholstered in
+room set of thirty pieces of solid mahogany, finished in genuine gold and

 Louis LEFLEUR